d-sanjukta/Lyrics-Generator/README.md

   * Rock
   * Rap

-  We also chose 5 different artists for each particular genre to fine tune artist specific models.
+  We also chose 5 different artists for each particular genre to fine-tune artist-specific models.
 ________________________________________________

 <b> <u>PROJECT FLOW</u> : </b>

 PART A : Exploratory Data Analysis
 >
-  ##1) Data Collection
+  <b> 1) Data Collection </b>
   #### We used the Kaggle - "English songs lyrics" dataset for our project (https://www.kaggle.com/datasets/razauhaq/english-songs-lyrics?select=df_eng.csv).
 This dataset is the preprocessed version of 5 Million Song Lyrics   Dataset contaning lyrics of only English songs extracted by CARLOSGDCJ.

   ##### The dataset characteristic is as:

   * It consisted of 3373529 rows and 6 columns.
   * The six columns are namely: 'title', 'tag', 'artist', 'year', 'views', 'lyrics'
   * The 'tag' denotes the genre of the lyrics - pop, rap, rock, rb, misc, country

   We used Kaggle notebook to divide our dataset into sub_dataset consisting of individual genres.
 Below are the code snippets used in Kaggle: